programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 {% include figure.html filename="Figure10.jpg" caption="Figure 10.
 Publishing Your Game to File" %}

 {% include figure.html filename="Figure11.jpg" caption="Figure 11.
 Uploading Your HTML File to Twine" %}

+It is possible to share your Twine game by distributing the html file.
+You can do this by emailing it, uploading it to a file hosting platform (like [DropBox](https://www.dropbox.com/?_hp=c&landing=dbv2)), or hosting it online.
+You might consider uploading your Twine game to [Github](https://www.reddit.com/r/twinegames/comments/hmq9wm/a_guide_to_hosting_twine_stories_using_github/), or to a game hosting platform like [itchio](https://itch.io/developers).

+The fact that Twine games save as html files makes it easy to upload and view the "back-end" of games that you find inspirational in the browser version of Twine.
+This can be a great way to improve your Twine skills.

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.